-- Prior to any Special or Annual General Meeting the Secretary shall present a list of all current and qualified voting members to the board at least (10) ten days before the Special or Annual meeting.
-As a first order of business the Board of Directors will approve by majority vote the validity of the voting members list at the Special or Annual General Meeting.
+Prior to any Special or Annual General Meeting, the first order of business by the Board of Directors will be to approve by majority vote the validity of the voting members list at the Special or Annual General Meeting.

 Section 2.
 Revocations